19 Best Pilot Watches For The Aviation Enthusiast

 What Is The Difference Between A Field Watch And A Pilot Watch?

-The main differences between a field model and a navigator timepiece comes down to functionality and utility.
+The main differences between a field model and a navigator timepiece come down to functionality and utility.

 Or those busy office execs liaising with colleagues in different global offices.

-FUN FACT: The first pilot watches were made in 1904 under Louis Cartier, wherein he made the first wrist-worn timepiece for his Brazilian friend and aviator, Alberto Santos-Dumont.
+FUN FACT: The first pilot watches were made in 1904 by Louis Cartier.
+He made the first wrist-worn timepiece for his Brazilian friend and aviator, Alberto Santos-Dumont.

 What Is Special About A Pilot Watch?

-Aviation watches are noticeably different for a variety of reasons.
-While most models offer solid legibility, accuracy with high contrast hour markers and hands, aviator models offer dual time and GMT capabilities, allowing them to measure two time zones.
+While most offer solid legibility, accuracy with high contrast hour markers and hands, a pilot watch offers dual time and GMT capabilities, with the ability to measure two time zones.

 Is A Chronograph A Pilot Watch?

-When we ask if a chronograph is an essential part of a navigators watch, it is not in itself a “pilots watch” per se.
-It is typically defined by timepieces with the capability to measure multiple time zones with a 24 hour scale and added GMT hand.
+Not necessarily—a chronograph is a watch with a stopwatch function, while a pilot watch is defined by aviation-focused design features such as the capability to measure multiple time zones with a 24 hour scale and added GMT hand.

 Who Wears Pilot Watches?